Varun Arora

 • Strategic Synthesis: Connecting the dots between housing supply, innovation, and racial equity in fair housing.

-Increasingly, ventures applying to be a part of the lab, primarily in the Opportunity and Access track, will rely on AI to expedite their operations, lower cost, and eliminate bias from access to housing opportunities and economic mobility.
-I used to build the underlying machine learning technology that modern LLMs are based on, and have a very deep technical expertise on how these systems are designed.
-This allows me to help founders navigate the ethical and regulatory implications of AI in tenant screening or mortgage lending to ensure fair housing compliance, and help public agencies build tools to do more with less amidst budget cuts.
+Increasingly, ventures applying to be a part of the lab, primarily in the Opportunity and Access track, will rely on AI to expedite operations, lower costs, and eliminate bias from access to housing.
+I used to build the underlying machine learning technology that modern LLMs are based on, which allows me to help founders navigate the ethical and regulatory implications of AI in tenant screening or mortgage lending to ensure fair housing compliance.
+Furthermore, I am deeply aligned with the track’s goal of reducing development timelines and democratizing data; I actively advocate for permitting efficiency through Streamline Sacramento, and have worked directly with Zillow’s public data to envision systems that make rental markets transparent for tenants and small landlords alike.

 • Information designer and Author